-We conclude by pointing out a few limitations of the present model and future directions.
-Our results are obtained in the limit of negligible magnetic interactions and only consider the interaction of a single particle with a mean-field flow.
-This limits the validity of our model to moderately dilute suspensions to magnetic swimmers with weak dipole moments such as magnetotactic bacteria.
-Nevertheless, we believe that the present model captures most salient features of interplay between hydrodynamic interactions and external field in not so concentrated active suspensions.
-For instance, sheet formation observed for pushers are in agreement with experimental findings of magnetotactic bacteria at moderate field strengths $B \sim 3$ mT [21].
-For synthetic magnetic microswimmers with larger magnetic dipole moments or dense suspensions, the magnetic dipolar interactions alone can lead to clustering instabilities [68] and the interplay between long-range magnetic and hydrodynamic interactions on development of instabilities merits further investigations.
-Moreover, the role of swimmerswimmer correlations [69], and near-field hydrodynamic interactions in more concentrated suspensions remains an open question.
+external field in not so concentrated active suspensions.
+For instance, sheet formation observed for pushers are in agreement with experimentally observed magnetotactic bands at moderate field strengths $B \sim 3 \text{ mT}$ [21].
+For synthetic magnetic microswimmers with larger magnetic dipole moments or dense suspensions, the magnetic dipolar interactions alone can lead to clustering instabilities [67] and the interplay between long-range magnetic and hydrodynamic interactions on development of instabilities merits further investigations.
+Moreover, the role of swimmer-swimmer correlations [68], and near-field hydrodynamic interactions in more concentrated suspensions remains an open question.
 Finally, our results show that a sufficiently strong alignment field can overcome hydrodynamic instabilities calling for further exploration of controlling the collective behavior and transport of active matter in various external fields.